23 Dec Taking Your Devices For A Holiday

 But she also took an up-to-date Apple mobile phone and a mini iPad.
 She’s far more ofay than I with these devices and found a place for each one of them in the trip.
 The phone communicated with us back here, then with all the hotels and airlines that she dealt with.
 Then found maps, restaurants, shrines, etc. As a luddite I declare it absolutely essential – particularly now that Google Translate can be used to make real-time grammatical errors in so many languages.
 You’ll still look ridiculous using it, but you will eventually get either octopus balls or released from jail.

 The iPad was the device that took videos of the sumo wrestling.
 Played through a television here, the thing did all that you could want ( if you enjoy seeing big Japanese bums in nappies being thrown out of a wrestling ring, and it is a spectacular sight…) and is the preferred screen for Skype and other real-time video connections.
-Make no mistake, folks…a Skype call every coupla days means people in both countries can sleep soundly at night.
+Make no mistake, folks…a Skype call every couple days means people in both countries can sleep soundly at night.

-The daughter says that of the three, if one had to go it could be the iPad.
+The daughter says that of the three if one had to go it could be the iPad.
 The same Skype call can come through a mobile phone at reduced size, and the ability of the iPad to take savable pictures is less than the camera.

 The real problem for any of these things is the steady supply of electricity into the batteries and hence into the circuits.
-Obviously metro Japan has no lack of AC power and as long as you have the adapter you can recharge every night.
+Obviously, metro Japan has no lack of AC power and as long as you have the adapter you can recharge every night.
 Read this as more difficult the further you get out into the sticks.
 But that’s a hint to buy more batteries and store up when you can.
-If you find that you can configure your gear choice to have the same sockets for pad, phone, and camera, do it, and fasten yourself upon the electrical port of choice every single chance you get.
-I did that in Sydney airport on my 2014 Japanese trip and flew in to Narita with full battery.
+If you find that you can configure your gear choice to have the same sockets for the pad, phone, and camera, do it, and fasten yourself upon the electrical port of choice every single chance you get.
+I did that in Sydney airport on my 2014 Japanese trip and flew into Narita with a full battery.